cetzz/test_LN/README.md

 **ROOT:**

-The root resource provides information on the routing of the API. <br>
+The root resource provides information on the routing of the API and all its available endpoints. <br>
 Example request:<br>
 `http://localhost/test_LN/public/`
 <br><br>